 Diagnostic (Psycho-educational) Assessment

 A diagnostic assessment is undertaken when a learning disability is suspected or when significant learning difficulties are noted.
 These assessments vary, based on background information and the nature of the referral question, and may include measures of cognitive ability (intelligence), achievement (academic abilities), memory, reading and visual perceptual skills.
-Other screening devices such as attentional (ADD/ADHD) difficulties, and social-emotional difficulties (anxiety, depression, and so forth), may be used to refine the assessment and identify appropriate interventions.

 A diagnostic assessment consists of three to six meetings with a diagnostic examiner.
 The sessions last between one and three hours.
 Diagnostic examiners are trained and qualified to administer, score and interpret psychological and educational test batteries.
 A detailed report is composed and a feedback session arranged to discuss the results, interpretation and recommendations with clients and their referral sources.